xpipe-io/xpipe/app/src/main/resources/io/xpipe/app/resources/misc/api.md

 `POST /connection/add`

 Creates the new connection in the xpipe vault from raw json data.
+This can also perform an optional validation first to make sure that the connection can be established.

 If an equivalent connection already exists, no new one will be added.